flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/external_auth_opa.md

 Similarly, the filtering direction is to be statically applied to  `inbound` and `ingress` connections within the mesh, affecting any and all HTTP request made towards any service or application in the mesh when enabled.

-## OSM with OPA plugin external authorization walkthrough
+## osm-edge with OPA plugin external authorization walkthrough
 The following section will document how to configure external authorization in conjunction with `opa-envoy-plugin`.

 We strongly suggest to go through [OPA envoy plugin's](https://github.com/open-policy-agent/opa-envoy-plugin) documentation first to further understand their configuration options and deployment models.

 The following example uses a single, remote (over the network) endpoint to validate all traffic.
 This configuration is not recommended for a production deployment.

-- First, start by deploying OSM's Demo.
+- First, start by deploying osm-edge's Demo.
 We will use this sample deployment to test external authorization capabilities.
-Please refer to [OSM's Automated Demo](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/demo#how-to-run-the-osm-automated-demo) and follow the instructions.
+Please refer to [osm-edge's Automated Demo](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/demo#how-to-run-the-osm-automated-demo) and follow the instructions.

 ```
-# Assuming OSM repo is available
+# Assuming osm-edge repo is available
 cd <PATH_TO_OSM_REPO>
 demo/run-osm-demo.sh  # wait for all services to come up
 ```

-- When OSM's demo is up and running, proceed to deploy `opa-envoy-plugin`.
-OSM provides a [curated standalone opa-envoy-plugin deployment chart](https://raw.githubusercontent.com/openservicemesh/osm-docs/{{< param osm_branch >}}/manifests/opa/deploy-opa-envoy.yaml) which exposes `opa-envoy-plugin`'s gRPC port (default `9191`) through a service, over the network.
-This is the endpoint that OSM will configure the proxies with when enabling external authorization.
+- When osm-edge's demo is up and running, proceed to deploy `opa-envoy-plugin`. osm-edge provides a [curated standalone opa-envoy-plugin deployment chart](https://raw.githubusercontent.com/openservicemesh/osm-docs/{{< param osm_branch >}}/manifests/opa/deploy-opa-envoy.yaml) which exposes `opa-envoy-plugin`'s gRPC port (default `9191`) through a service, over the network.
+This is the endpoint that osm-edge will configure the proxies with when enabling external authorization.
 The following snippet creates an `opa` namespace and deploys `opa-envoy-plugin` in it with minimal deny-all configuration:

 ```
 kubectl create namespace opa
 kubectl apply -f https://raw.githubusercontent.com/openservicemesh/osm-docs/{{< param osm_branch >}}/manifests/opa/deploy-opa-envoy.yaml
 ```

-- Once OSM's demo is up and running, proceed to edit OSM's MeshConfig to add external authorization to the mesh.
+- Once osm-edge's demo is up and running, proceed to edit osm-edge's MeshConfig to add external authorization to the mesh.
 For that, configure the `inboundExternalAuthorization` to point to the remote external authorization endpoint as follows:

 ```
 kubectl edit meshconfig osm-mesh-config -n osm-system